Balaton

 Parking information

-Parking regulations vary by town and are governed by local municipal rules.
-Please check the parking information on the respective town's website before setting off.
+Parking regulations vary by town and are governed by local council ordinances.
+Please check the relevant town’s website for parking information before your trip.

 - Paid parking available